 You will frequently hear the term "latency" used in connection with digital audio systems.
 In the case of the simple DAW recording application described above, latency will be the time it takes for your input signals to pass through your computer and audio software, and back out again via your audio interface.
 While not an issue for most simple recording situations, under some circumstances, latency can be a problem for a performer who wishes to record while monitoring their input signals.
 This might be the case if you need to increase the size of your DAW's recording buffer, which could be necessary when you record overdubs on a particularly large project using many DAW tracks, software instruments and FX plug-ins.
-Common symptoms of a buffer setting too low include audio glitching (clicks and pops) or an unusually high CPU overhead within your DAW (most DAWs have a CPU load monitoring feature).
+Common symptoms of a buffer setting too low could be glitching audio (clicks and pops), or a particularly high CPU load within your DAW (most DAWs have a CPU load monitoring feature).
 Most DAWs will allow you to adjust buffer size from their Audio Preferences control page.

-The Scarlett 18i8, in conjunction with Focusrite Control, allows zero latency monitoring, which overcomes this problem.
-You can route your input signals directly to the Scarlett 18i8's headphone outputs.
-This enables the musicians to hear themselves with zero latency - i.e., in "real time" - along with the computer playback.
+The Scarlett 8i6, with Focusrite Control, allows zero latency monitoring, which overcomes this problem.
+You can route your input signals directly to the Scarlett 8i6's headphone and line outputs.
+This enables the musicians to hear themselves with ultra-low latency - i.e., effectively in "real time" - along with the computer playback.
 The input signals to the computer are not affected in any way by this setting.
 However, note that any effects being added to the live instruments by software plug-ins will not be heard in the headphones although the FX will still be present on the recording.

-When using Direct Monitoring, ensure your DAW software is not set to route any inputs (what you are currently recording) to any outputs.
+When monitoring your inputs through Focusrite Control, ensure your DAW software is not set to route any inputs (what you are currently recording) to any outputs.
 If it is, the musicians will hear themselves "twice", with one signal audibly delayed as an echo.

-^{} Typical name.
+Typical name.
 Terminology may differ between DAWs